yugabyte/yugabyte-db/docs/content/preview/drivers-orms/go/gorm.md

 ## CRUD operations with GORM

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps on the [Build an application](../../../quick-start/build-apps/go/ysql-gorm) page under the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps on the [Build an application](../../../quick-start/build-apps/go/ysql-gorm) page under the Quick start section.

 The following sections break down the quick start example to demonstrate how to perform common tasks required for Go application development using GORM.